 Ingredients: Aqua (Water), Sodium Hyaluronate Crosspolymer, Glycerin, Ethoxydiglycol, Pentylene Gltcol, Copper Tripeptide-1, Myristoyl Nonapeptide-3, PPG-26 Buteth-26, PEG40 Hydrogenated Castor Oil, Ethylhexylglycerin, Chlorphenesin, Phenoxythanol.

 THIS.
 I can’t even begin to tell you how much I love this stuff.
-I have used and been obsessed with CAIS 1% (full review here) ever since it launched almost two years ago now, but this is my everything.
+I have used and been obsessed with CAIS 2:1 (full review here) ever since it launched almost two years ago now, but this is my everything.
 I remember reading Brandon (Deciem founder) say that the average consumer doesn’t need to use CAIS 5% because in a year of using the 1% your skin would be in the same place and at the time it made total sense and I completely overlooked it.
-Even though I had a bottle in my stash thanks to the lovely Gill (Victoria Health co-founder), I wasn’t in a rush to use it, but all that changed when the legend that is India Knight declared this as one of her “5 Beauty Must-Haves” (article here).
+That changed when the legend that is India Knight declared this as one of her “5 Beauty Must-Haves” (article here).
 I immediately pulled it out, mixed it up and slapped it on my face and oh my – this is CAIS 1% on steroids.
 Obviously this should work “better” than the 1% because it’s 5x stronger, but because of what (naughty) Brandon said I didn’t think it would be that much of a difference but it is, it absolutely is.
 I pretty much credit this for everything now – even skin tone, reduction in breakouts, healing my congestion/inflammation, improving texture etc etc. Everything that CAIS 1% does, this does it more.
 I am going to have a full blog post on this because I honestly think it has been massively underrated and it completely changed how my skin responds to retinol.
 Obviously I stopped using anything like that while I was doing this method, but I didn’t care because this does it all.
 I applied it to dry skin after removing FM and then just waited five minutes before moving on.
 This is a superstar of a product and since my blog post won’t be up for a couple more weeks, I will say that if you’re a “picker” (semi-reformed over here) then you need this.
 It heals my skin like nothing else and for that alone it is completely worth it.

 Ingredients: Aqua (Water), Hamamelis virginiana leaf water, Cocamidopropyl Dimethylamine, Salicylic Acid, Dimethyl Isosorbide, Trisodium Ethylenediamine Disuccinate, Citric Acid, Polysorbate 20, Hydroxyethylcellulose, Triethanolamine, Ethoxydiglycol, Potassium Sorbate, Sodium Benzoate, 1,2-Hexanediol, Caprylyl Glycol.